-Los Angeles Unified's Discipline Foundation Policy states that every student, pre-school through adult, has the right to be educated in a safe, respectful, and welcoming environment.
-Every educator has the right to teach in an atmosphere free from disruption and obstacles that impede learning.
-This is achieved through the adoption and implementation of a consistent schoolwide positive behavior support and discipline plan, which includes: teaching school rules and social-emotional skills, reinforcing appropriate student behavior, using effective classroom management, building healthy relationships, and providing early intervention for misconduct and appropriate use of restorative consequences.
-Los Angeles Unified's School Climate Bill of Rights, affirms the District's commitment to Positive Behavior Interventions and Supports/Restorative Practices (PBIS/RP) to build community and authentic relationships, increase attendance, improve test scores, reduce suspension, and support the overall positive culture and climate of the school.
+Los Angeles Unified's Discipline Foundation Policy states that every student, pre-school through adult, and all members of the District and school community have the right to safe, healthy, welcoming, affirming, inclusive, respectful, restorative learning and working environments.
+This is achieved through the adoption and implementation of a consistent trauma/resilience-informed Multi-Tiered Systems of Support (MTSS) framework. which includes: teaching positive behavior expectations and social-emotional skills, reinforcing and correcting student behavior, and engaging in restorative practices including building healthy relationships and the use of restorative questions.
+Los Angeles Unified's Strategic Plan affirms the District's commitment to Positive Behavior Interventions and Supports/ Restorative Practices (PBIS/RP) to build community and authentic relationships, increase attendance, improve test scores, reduce suspension, and support the overall positive culture and climate of the school.

-Parents/legal guardians play an integral part in each school creation and implementation of their PBIS/RP plan.
+Parents/legal guardians play an integral part in each school's creation and implementation of their PBIS/RP plan.
 This includes engaging in community building activities, supporting school/classroom expectations, reinforcing appropriate student behavior, and using consequences that are restorative in nature.